-ACS Award in Industrial Chemistry
+ACS Award In Industrial Chemistry

-Altogether, he holds more than 50 patents, but there’s more to Cella than his discoveries in the lab.
-“Jim was one of the most sought-after mentors in our chemistry organization,” Leib says.
-Furthermore, “through three decades of science shows with local schools, Jim has inspired countless children to believe in the magic of chemistry.”
+Lowe’s honors include the 2007 ACS Heroes of Chemistry award and the 2005 Northeast Regional Industrial Innovation Award from ACS for his work with Geodon.

-Currently, Cella is busy working as the sauté chef at his family’s Cella Bistro, which is just down the road from the GE lab.
-In a sense his career has come full circle: When he interviewed for his first job at GE, his future employers treated him to dinner at the restaurant that used to occupy the bistro’s present site.
-And because the location is still popular with the GE crowd, Cella can keep up with the latest happenings at the company.
+Lowe’s “unquenchable enthusiasm” for his work is readily apparent, notes California Institute of Technology chemistry professor Dennis A. Dougherty.
+“He displays the perfect balance of intellectual curiosity and appreciation for the practical consequences of the work.”

-Cella will present the award address before the Division of Business Development & Management.
+Lowe will present the award address before the ACS Division of Business Development & Management.

 Join the conversation